by: Thomas Young

 Response Times and the Importance of a Digital Lead

-Extending your web marketing process into the sales process starts with recognizing the importance of a web lead.
+Extending your strategic digital marketing process into the sales process starts with recognizing the importance of a web lead.
 This should go without saying; however, many sales organizations still do not respond fast enough to web leads or recognize how important these leads are to closing sales.
 This should be a part of the sales team’s culture and personality.
 This guidance will come from the sales and marketing leadership team.

 People expect fast response times from salespeople, and if you don’t do it, your competitors will.
 Web technologies allow for quick response time, and this has increased dramatically within successful selling teams.
 The sales team should respond to web leads immediately or within a few minutes.
 In fact, live chat and other web technologies allow salespeople to respond immediately to inquiries and other requests from prospects.
 This is the best way of showing just how important a web lead is to the company’s growth.
-Salespeople can also play a role in lead generation and prospecting by contributing to the web marketing team.
+Salespeople can also play a role in lead generation and prospecting by contributing to the strategic digital marketing team.